 Now in its third year, the COVID-19 pandemic has forever changed how and where we work.
 Working remotely has proven to be more than a temporary workaround.
 For many, it’s become a permanent way to work and conduct business, even a new way of life.
 Over 4.7 million Americans now work on a remote basis at least 50% of the time.

 According to Owl Labs, a video conferencing product manufacturer, 2021 was the year that the world stayed remote.
 It’s no surprise that a virtual work style has created opportunities and distinct advantages for businesses and employees.
-It’s also generated new cybersecurity risks.
+Virtual work has also generated new cybersecurity risks.
 A Mercer study reveals that 70% of companies surveyed are implementing hybrid and fully remote work to adapt to new marketplace needs.

 Remote Work and Cybersecurity Risks

 While remote work has grown largely from pandemic business recovery efforts, it has also increased the potential for cybersecurity breaches.
 A data breach or cyberattack can have devastating consequences on a business and its employees.
 This is a pervasive, ongoing threat to data networks.
-Yet, remote teams often are not trained or equipped to prevent cyberattacks or to recognize suspicious behavior behind them.
+Unfortunately, remote teams are often untrained or unequipped to prevent cyberattacks and recognize suspicious behavior behind them.
 This is especially true for employees and vendors located across the country or around the world.

 Security Risks From Tools and Remote Connections

 The risk of a data breach severely changes when employees work virtually.
 New risks emerge when they use their personal equipment such as PCs, routers, and hand-held devices.
-Even if antivirus or anti-malware software is used, those devices could be infected with ransomware and other cybersecurity risks.
+Devices may infect ransomware and other cyber threats Regardless of installing antivirus or anti-malware software.

 Another significant remote work risk is accessing or sending data with public internet connections when connecting to company systems or storage resources.
 If the data is not secure, third parties can tap into the unsecured connection and confiscate confidential business, consumer, or industry information.